geekodour/mogoz/content/posts/20230412015037-concurrency_in_golang.md

 -   Channel is a queue(FIFO) with a lock.
 It's goroutine safe.
 -   Multiple writers/readers can use a single channel without a mutex/lock safely.
 -   When we get a channel, we essentially get a `pointer` to the `channel`.
+-   Good to pass a channel as a parameter.
+(You have control over the channel)
+-   Closing channels
+    -   Closing channels is not necessary, only necessary if the reciver must know about it.
+Eg `range` on the channel.
+    -   Always close channels from sending side.
+-   Multiple channels
+    -   `select`, this is similar to unix `select(2)`, hence the name.
+    -   It's often used inside an infinite loop (say, in a consumer) to grab data from any available channel.
+    -   chooses one at random if multiple are ready.

 ### Implementation {#implementation}